A SHORT HISTORY OF THE REVIEW AND HERALD

 The Review had a real hit on its hands with perhaps its most famous product ever: the 10-volume Bible Story series for children.
 Written by Arthur Maxwell, it featured 1,200 full-color illustrations, and heralded a new era of quality in Christian products.

 In 1980 the Southern Publishing Association merged with the Review and Herald.
-In 1983 the Review moved to its current home, Hagerstown, Maryland.
+The combined organiztion moved to Hagerstown, Maryland in 1983.

 It's ministry touched all parts of the world: Bibles were printed for Romania, magazines for Russia, health brochures for Africa, and much more.

 Today the Review no longer runs the machinery of printing presses, but it continues on at the church's headquarters in Silver Spring, Maryland.
 It produces Bible study guides that are read in all parts of the globe on a Sabbath morning.
 It also produces the Adventist World, a magazine distributed to millions of Adventists every month in dozens of countries.
 It is amazing to see Ellen White's vision come true as the Adventist message encircles the world every day like streams of light.